Skip to main content

 When will SCA be triggered for our existing users, and how will it work?

 For existing users, Mangopay’s features allow your platform to enroll them at a convenient point in their journey using the dedicated POST Enroll a User endpoint.
+SCA is be applied when the user takes an action requiring SCA.
+For more details, see existing user integration.

 Will the legacy user endpoints be maintained?
 How long for until deprecated?